Cocompactly cubulated crystallographic groups: Hyperoctahedral boundary

 Now, since $T_{n-1}$ acts cocompactly on $\mathbf H$, there exists a finite set $\mathcal F$ of $0$-cubes in $\mathbf H$ such that, for all $p\geq 0$, we can choose $\beta_p$ in such a way that $\beta_p(0)\in\mathcal F$.
 Hence, by K\"{o}nig's lemma, there exists a combinatorial geodesic ray $\beta:[0,\infty)\rightarrow\mathbf C$ such that the initial 1-cube of $\beta$ is dual to $H$, and $\beta$ contains a 1-cube dual to $b^p(H)$ for all $p\geq 0$, and the hyperplane $U$ crosses $\beta$ if and only if $U=H$ or $U$ separates two elements of $\{b^p(H)\}_{p\geq 0}$.
 The latter property implies that $[\beta]$ is minimal, and hence the simplex $v$ of $E$ represented by $\beta$ is a 0-simplex.

 Since $\beta$ contains 1-cubes dual to infinitely many hyperplanes that do not cross $H$, $v\in E-A$.
 See Figure~\ref{fig:betabuild}.
 Note also that $bv=v$, since $\mathcal W(\beta)$ consists of the $b$-almost-invariant set $\{b^p(H)\}_{p\geq 0}$ together with any hyperplane separating two elements of that set.
+In particular, no hyperplane crossing $H$ can cross $\beta$.
 However, $\beta$ itself need not lie on a combinatorial geodesic axis for $b$.